uxdxdev/uxdxdev.github.io/content/blog/ac-visitor-center-post-mortem/index.md

 <!-- end -->

 In this post I'm going to describe a small side project I worked on [AC Visitor Center](https://acvisitorcenter.firebaseapp.com/).
 The idea for this little side project came from playing a video game, I won't mention the game here but it involves islands, turnips, and traders.
-I will talk about the UI/UX design and the features of Google's Firebase platform that I used which include hosting, real-time database, firestore database, and analytics.
+I will talk about the UI/UX design and the features of Google's Firebase platform that I used which include hosting, real-time database, Firestore database, and analytics.
 I'll also talk about some interesting problems I had to solve along the way.

 ## Mechanics

 Your island in the video game has a shop where turnips can be sold at a different price each day, excluding Sundays when you can only buy turnips.
 Owners of an island can allow remote players to visit their island using a secret code where they can then sell their turnips.
 Each island has a limit of 8 live connections from visitors which means a total of 9 people on an island, 8 visitors and the owner.

 As visitors arrive and leave the island there is a delay of ~60 seconds each time to watch a cut scene of their arrival progress.
-This can become very frustrating for players when there are alot of visitors trying to arrive and leave the island constantly.
-Even with a limit of 8 visitors this means alot of delay for all players involved.
+This can become very frustrating for players when there are a lot of visitors trying to arrive and leave the island constantly.
+Even with a limit of 8 visitors this means a lot of delay for all players involved.

 How can we reduce this delay caused by cut scenes so that we can get on with selling our turnips!?